 The lifeboat with crew Dai Lloyd, Robert Clarke, Ian Brandreth and Alex Harris soon located the vessel and took it under towed, returning back to its berth in Aberystwyth marina over an hour after launching.

 Aberystwyth Lifeboat along with Borth Inshore Lifeboat (ILB), Aberystwyth, Borth Coastguard Search and Rescue teams was tasked to three people cut off by the tide north of Clarach.

 Crew were paged at 05:04 on Thursday morning to assist the Police and Coastguard with a search for a missing person.

 The crew were paged at 16:30 on the Wednesday to reports that a yacht had run aground near the harbour entrance and was possibly drifting towards rocks.

 Aberystwyth Inshore Rescue Boat (IRB) was launched to reports that there was a person in the water in distress off Aberystwyth North Beach.

-Aberystwyth Lifeboat and the Inshore Rescue Boat (IRB) were diverted from a planned 'Easter Egg' navigation exercise to assist Police with a search for a missing person.
+Both Aberystwyth Lifeboat and IRB was launched after a request from police to assist with a search for a missing person.